Colkerr/DataCleanupProject/CodeBook.md

 Only the variable names (features) containing mean() and std(0 are required.
-Use grep to find these and tidy up the resulting labels by removing - , ) and ( The tidy lables are held in actsLabels.
+Use grep to find these and tidy up the resulting labels by removing - , ) and ( The tidy lables are held in featsLabels.

-The activity and person identifires are read into vectors to be inserted as first two columns of final table.
+The activity and person identifiers are read into vectors to be inserted as first two columns of final table.
-These are first extracted to activity..., person..., where ... = test or train and then combined into activity and person
+These are first extracted to activity*, person*, where * = test or train and then combined into activity and person

-Similarly the measurements are read into vars... and then combined into vars
+Similarly the measurements are read into vars* and then combined into vars The activity column names on vars are then set using featsLabels.

-The column names are then set using actsLabels. vars is then aggregated into aggdata by activity and person using FUN=mean
+For part 4 of the assignment:- activity identifiers are converted to description in activityDesc and varsP4 is created as required.

-Column names person and activity are added to the the two new left hand columns and the date is written to file with row.names = False
+For part 5 of the assignment:- vars is aggregated into aggdata by activityDesc and person using FUN=mean Column names activity and person are set and the data writtne to file with row.names =F